Nope, it’s not the whole of Be Here Now, Getintothis Peter Guy picks Noel’s top 10 Oasis duds.

 5. Put Your Money Where Your Mouth Is (Standing On The Shoulder of Giants)

-A total rip-off of The Doors‘ Roadhouse Blues.
+A rip-off of The Doors‘ Roadhouse Blues.
 And a bad one at that.

 6. The Importance Of Being Idle (Don’t Believe The Truth)

 Plenty of people dig this.
-Not me.
-A contrived Kinks effort with Noel‘s grating falsetto has me itching for the skip button.
+Not us.
+A contrived Kinks effort with Noel in grating falsetto mode.
+Skip!

 7. Sunday Morning Call (Standing On The Shoulder of Giants)

-Noel can toss out these lamentable worrisome ditties any day of the week, that this one is dressed up with chiming percussion and a choral earache makes it all the more weary.
+Noel can toss out these lamentable mournful ditties in his sleep, that this one is dressed up with chiming percussion and a choral earache makes it all the more weary.

 8. The Fame (B-Side to All Around The World)